LOKESWARIPITTU/Sorting/README.md

 7. this.boAlg1.SelectedIndex = 3; This is used to set the default value in the Combo box to a bucket sort.

 8. this.boAlg2.SelectedIndex = 12; This is used to set the default value in the Combo box to a quick sort.

+10. InitializeOutputFolder()  is used to return the Base directory.